LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 ## Conclusion

 Congratulations for reaching this far.
-I hope you now know the basiscs of quaternions.
+I hope you now know the basics of quaternions.
 There is enough detail here to write a fully functioning quaternion implementation.
+Most of these functions can be found in the [code][Quaternion.js] for the graph in [part 1][part1].
 The next and last section focuses on interpolations for animations, and in particular using quaternions for those interpolations.

 ---